Originally published: February 2025

 While these upgrades may involve a larger initial investment, they can help future-proof the property and make a substantial difference in meeting EPC requirements.

-Grants like this, along with other schemes such as the Energy Company Obligation (ECO) and the Great British Insulation Scheme, can significantly ease the financial burden of energy efficiency improvements.
+Grants like this, alongside other schemes such as the Energy Company Obligation (ECO) and the Great British Insulation Scheme, can significantly ease the financial burden of energy efficiency improvements.
+Depending on the programme and eligibility criteria, landlords may qualify for funding that covers up to £15,000.

 However, to qualify for these grants, properties must meet specific conditions:

+Goodlord is here to help.
 Our platform helps agents manage their landlords' EPC compliance by:

 Hit the banner below to learn more 👇